FlowingCode/OrgChartAddon/README.md

 ### Version 2.0.0
 - Initial Version.
 This version allows to visualize an organizational chart and exported as a png or a pdf file.
+### Version 2.0.1
+- Drag and Drop Version.
+This version allows to Drag and Drop OrgChart nodes.

 ## Roadmap